Joint Commission Survey: Readiness Checklist (2024-2025)

 Description

 Each Joint Commission survey checklist has sections describing how surveyors will assess the quality of care, treatment, and services delivered to patients.
-For these assessments, staff will be interviewed and observed by surveyors throughout the day.
+For these assessments, surveyors will interview and observe staff throughout the day.
 The specifics of what is evaluated will depend on the type of facility you’re running.
-At baseline, this will likely involve the review of:
+At baseline, the surveyor will complete the Joint Commission tracer observation form, which analyzes each facility’s:

 What You’ll Need To Prepare